 The problem?
 Current DOL fee disclosure rules do not obligate 401(k) providers to disclose their fees in a straightforward or uniform format.
 Some providers take advantage by burying some or all of their administration fees in fund expense ratios - making it harder than necessary for business owners to total their dollar amount.
 The good news?
 Business owners can easily avoid these "hidden" 401(k) fees - generally, revenue sharing and variable annuity wraps - by using a provider that charges easy-to-total "direct" fees - which can be deducted from a corporate bank account or allocated among plan participants - exclusively.

-Under an all-in fee approach, all administrative, recordkeeping and investment expenses are summed into a single, total amount.
+Under an all-in fee approach, all plan administration fees and investment expenses are summed into a single dollar amount.
 This approach “normalizes” the numerous fee arrangements used by 401k service providers, including compensation paid to providers from plan investments, making it easier for the sponsor to compare fees provider by provider.

 It does matter if fees are paid directly by an employer or deducted from participant accounts or paid indirectly from revenue sharing or wrap fees.
 Regardless of the compensation’s origin, it should be included in the all-in fee total.

 Learn more about “all-in” fees in this 401(k) fee study from Deloitte and the Investment Company Institute.

 Plan sponsors – especially sponsors of small business 401(k) plans – derive two key advantages using “all-in” fees:

 Ease of comparison – As in the car buying example, sponsors have a total price to compare providers.
 The best value may not always be the lowest price, but sponsors have a starting point for a meaningful analysis of fees.